Last Updated on April 15, 2026

 How does a PAMM account work?

-• It basically involves the allocation of funds by investors to a trader who trades on behalf of the investors, splitting the profits and losses by the percentage of their investments.
+It basically involves the allocation of funds by investors to a trader who trades on behalf of the investors, splitting the profits and losses according to the percentage of their investments.